 - Their booking date if you know it.

 If you think this person is in jail, you should call the jail get confirmation.

 If you think you might have an outstanding warrant for your arrest, you can access arrest warrants inquiry on the website or call the jail directly.
 You have to have their first and last name.
 Or, you can just go down to the jail and inquire at the information desk.
 Keep in mind that if you do have an outstanding warrant, you will be taken into custody immediately.

 If you know a person’s name, and the date of their arrest, contact the jail, either by phone, in person, or check online.
 An arrest is a matter of public record and the information is accessible by the public.

 Civil processes are when you are served with legal papers, such as a court order.
 You can find these civil process orders by going to the Charles County Sheriff’s office, on their website or by phone.

 All convicted sex offenders must be registered on a sex offender database.
 The people on these databases have been tried by jury and convicted in a court of law of a sex offense.
 You are able to see sex offenders online, but remember that you won’t get the precise address, but only the address block of the address that they registered.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a court case file containing a docket sheet and all documents filed in your court case.
 You can access court records online, or at Clerk of Court office where the case was filed.

 Each state maintains a record of a person’s criminal history.
 These databases are all linked so you can track criminal histories from other states.
-You are able to go to courthouse and check in person, or check the website.
-You must know which county the crime occured in, and if it was in a different state, you might have to pay for a more complete search.
+You are able to go to the courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and if it was in a different state, you might have to pay for a more complete search.

 A criminal history search you will find out if a person has ever been arrested, charged or convicted for the following crimes: